 If you don’t know what someone will do or say at any given moment, you might develop a lot of tension from needing to regularly prepare yourself to face conflict.

 Worries about the constant stream of criticism and how to best handle the abusive behaviors you’re beginning to recognize can also leave you constantly on edge.
-You may not know how to relax anymore.
-It might even feel unsafe to let your guard down.
+You may not know how to relax anymore since you may not feel safe letting your guard down.

 When facing abuse, many people eventually adjust their self-identity to accommodate an abusive partner.